k0s/toolbox/README.txt

 * integrate author with community phonebook (and bugzilla)
 * the first time someone edits a description (etc.) from a pointed-to file (e.g. a setup.py) then the project should be notified
+* you should be able to edit a field, e.g. author.
+Changing one field value should give the option to change all similar field values.

 Links